How to Obtain Your Marriage License

 California Marriage License

-For a California wedding, you must obtain your marriage license directly from the County Clerk’s Office prior to the ceremony.
-You will have the choice of either a confidential marriage license or a public marriage license; a confidential license does not require any witnesses, the public license requires at least one.
-The cost is approximately $85, but this will vary by county.
-The license has a 90 day expiration.
+A California public license may be purchased in any county clerk office in California.
+You will have the option of a confidential marriage license or a public marriage license.
+A confidential license does not require witnesses, the public license requires at least one.
+The cost will vary by county.
+The license has a 90-day expiration.
 Both partners (bride & groom) must be present with proper photo identification at the time of license purchase.
-When obtaining your marriage license, you will need to know specific information such as your parent’s names, places of their birth, and your mothers’ maiden name.
-Here is the location and website to schedule your appointment:
+You must be 18 or older, present a photo ID (driver’s license, state ID military ID passport or other official identification.
+You will need to know specific information such as your parent’s names, places of birth, and your mother’s maiden name.
+The license is good for 90 days from the purchase.
+There is no blood test required and no waiting period.
+For second marriages, no divorce papers are needed if it has been final for over 90 days.

-South Lake Tahoe, CA 96150
+3368 Lake Tahoe Blvd, Suite 108 South Lake Tahoe, CA 96150

 Nevada Marriage License